 Even though age 65 is considered your “normal retirement” age, you can continue working and contributing to the Plan past that age without any interruption to your membership.
 You simply continue to work, make contributions to the Plan, and watch your pension grow.
 When you retire, you can enjoy a pension that is based on a longer period of service.
 By November 30 of the year in which you turn 71, you will have to stop contributing to the Plan, and start collecting your pension by December 1 of that year, even if you continue working.

 Possible implications of returning to work

 Planning for post-retirement employment involves determining the possible impact on your other sources of retirement income.
 Employment earnings may have an effect on the retirement benefits you are eligible to receive from the government.
-For example, your retirement income may consist of your CAAT Plan pension and your Canada Pension Plan (CPP) benefits as well as your employment earnings.
+For example, your retirement income may consist of your CAAT Plan pension and your Canada Pension Plan (CPP) or Quebec Pension Plan (QPP) benefits as well as your employment earnings.
 When you become eligible to collect your Old Age Security (OAS) benefit at age 65, your overall income may surpass the OAS threshold.
-If that is the case, your OAS benefit may be subject to a "clawback".
+If that is the case, your OAS benefit may be subject to a "clawback."

 In addition, your employment earnings may affect the amount of income tax you are required to pay each year.
 Depending on your situation, you may wish to adjust the amount of tax deducted from your paycheques or your pension income by completing and submitting Personal Tax Credits Return forms (available from the Canada Revenue Agency).